developer-shubham101/developer-shubham101/README.md

 ### Hi there 👋
 Checkout https://gist.github.com/developer-shubham101 for more sample codes...

-- 🌱 I’m currently learning Angular JS
+- 🌱 I’m currently learning AI, ML, RAG

 <!--
 **developer-shubham101/developer-shubham101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.